Shyami4/Data-to-Insight-Agent/README.md

 ---

 ## Overview
-The **Data-to-Insight Agent** is a **Streamlit-based AI prototype** that transforms raw CSV uploads into executive-ready summaries, business KPIs, and strategic recommendations.
+The **Data-to-Insight Agent** is a **Streamlit-based AI prototype** that transforms raw CSV uploads into executive-ready summaries, business KPIs, and strategic recommendations, along with an intelligent AI Chat bot that responds to natural language queries with answers set in the data and context.

-This project was developed as part of the **Firstsource STEM Proof-of-Concept Challenge** to demonstrate:
+This project demonstrates:
 - Real-time insights from structured data (no analyst wait times)
 - Trend, benchmark, and anomaly detection
 - Responsible AI with local data processing and anonymized context